DuyguA/GeBNLP-2024-Gender-Bias-Turkish-Word-Embeddings/README.md

 ### Train the Floret vectors

 For this phase, you need a the library `floret` and might wanna pip install it before using.
 After that run the script, provide the sentences file you created in the first step to the script.
+This will dump 	a `.bin` file which is the vectors.

 ### [Optional] Train spaCy models